CluedIn-io/CluedIn.Documentation/docs/150-consume/streams/010-create-a-stream.md

 1. In the upper-right corner of the stream details page, select **Save**.

     You created the stream.
+Now, you are the owner of the stream.
+For more information, see [Ownership](/administration/user-access/feature-access#ownership).
 Next, configure the export target for the stream and select which properties from the golden records will be shared.

 ## Configure an export target